Explore Georgia Tours

 Safety Considerations:

-• Altitude: Kazbegi sits at 1,700m; passes reach 3,000m+.
+• Altitude: Kazbegi sits at 1,700m and passes reach 3,000m+.
 Acclimatize before intense activity

 • Weather: Mountain conditions change quickly.
 Always carry layers and rain gear